Parenteral nutrition: Blood clots

 Chronic IV access leaves a foreign body in the vascular system, and blood clots on this IV line are common.
 Death can result from pulmonary embolism wherein a clot that starts on the IV line breaks off and travels to the lungs, blocking blood flow.

 Micrograph of periportal fatty liver as may arise due to TPN.
 Trichrome stain.

 Patients on TPN who have such clots occluding their catheter may receive a thrombolytic flush to dissolve the clots and prevent further complications.

 Fatty liver and liver failure

 Fatty liver is usually a more long-term complication of TPN, though over a long enough course it is fairly common.
-The pathogenesis is due to using linoleic acid (an omega-6 fatty acid component of soybean oil) as a major source of calories.
 TPN-associated liver disease strikes up to 50% of patients within 5–7 years, correlated with a mortality rate of 2–50%.
 The onset of this liver disease is the major complication that leads TPN patients to requiring an intestinal transplant.

 Intralipid (Fresenius-Kabi), the US standard lipid emulsion for TPN nutrition, contains a 7:1 ratio of n-6/n-3 ratio of polyunsaturated fatty acids (PUFA).
 By contrast, Omegaven has a 1:8 ratio and showed promise in multiple clinical studies.
 Therefore, n-3-rich fat may alter the course of parenteral nutrition associated liver disease (PNALD).